No need for oxygen mask just yet, but already getting a bit of a view of the tent

 If you do take improvement seriously, beware!
 You will likely find it easy to push yourself to run harder and further than most, but not so easy to take to take regular rest.
 This is hard, because you need to take this rest before you feel the need for it - not after!
 When you are running well, you just don’t want to stop as you feel on fire, but if you don’t reign yourself in, your body surely will.

 You can get a great buzz from taking part in races, but you don’t have to treat them all as full-out efforts, especially if you like to do a lot of them.
 Running to the point of exhaustion, which is what you will need to do to achieve your full potential on any given day, is an investment that should be strictly rationed.
 Therefore, if you are unable to reign yourself in, you’d better curb your enthusiasm to enter races.
-The alternative is regular and de-motivating under-par performances, and eventually burn
+The alternative is regular and de-motivating under-par performances, and eventually burn-out and/or injury.

-Saturday 21 May 2011
+Saturday, 21 May 2011

 I've been a bit naughty...